evasilverstein/symmetry-breaking-files/symmetry_breaking_paper_code/README.md

 # Symmetry Breaking in Transformer Optimization

-Code accompanying the paper on rotational symmetry breaking in transformer attention for improved optimization with energy-conserving descent (ECD).
+Code accompanying the paper on rotational symmetry breaking in transformer attention for improved optimization with energy-conserving descent (ECD) and SGDM, along with comparisons to AdamW and Soap.

 ## Overview